Starting in 2017, I decided to increase my understanding of Native peoples by reading 100 books by indigenous authors.

 I set no limits on time, genre, age level, or tribe.

-However I would like to prioritize enrolled tribal member #ownvoices and Great Lakes Native stories.
+However I would like to prioritize enrolled tribal member #ownvoices and Great Lakes area Native stories.
 I also plan to buy 50 books by indigenous authors, and donate those we don’t keep to local schools and libraries that need better indigenous representation.

 Since this is a massive undertaking, this page will help me track the books I purchase, read, and review.